Israeli Law Series 4 – Israel’s Immigration Law

-In Part 4 of this Israeli Law Series, we would like to consider Israel’s immigration law and arrangements relevant to Japanese nationals interested in visiting or working in Israel’s thriving economic system.
+In Part 4 of this Israeli Law Series, we would like to consider Israel’s immigration law.
+We’ll also look at arrangements relevant to Japanese nationals interested in visiting or working in Israel.

 In this article, we will look briefly look at Japan and Israel’s investment relations background and investment agreement.
-Then we will consider Japan’s visa exemption status, and Israel’s immigration laws and the visa requirements for foreign nationals seeking to work in Israel.
+Then we will consider Japan’s visa exemption status and the visa requirements for foreign nationals seeking to work in Israel.
 In doing so we will break down some of the work visa application processes for foreign expatriates seeking a work visa in Israel.

 Japan-Israel Relations – Background

 Japan and Israel have maintained positive diplomatic relations for many decades with a steady bilateral relationship continuously building.
 Relations between the nations have deepened not only in a political sense but also in such areas as cultural and intellectual exchange, cooperation in science and technology, as well as bilateral trade.
 Japan has also made contributions to the Middle East peace process gaining high praise in Israel and Arab countries.

 Japan and Israel have borne a number of bilateral agreements over the years and signed a new Investment Agreement in 2017.
 Israel’s Finance Minister, Moshe Kahlon, and Japan’s Minister for Foreign Affairs, Fumio Kishida, signed the agreement in Tokyo on February 1, 2017.
 The agreement was negotiated over four separate negotiation meetings held between May 2015 and December 2016.
 It is said to further create stable, equitable, favorable and transparent conditions for mutual investments.